akshat1602/Weather-App/README.md

 1. Open the app in your browser.
 2. Enter a city name and click **Search**, or click **Use My Location**.
 3. View the weather details for that place.
+4. Switch between dark mode and light mode using the theme toggle.
-4. Click any recent search chip to quickly open that city again.
+5. Click any recent search chip to quickly open that city again.
+6. Use the clear history button to remove saved recent searches.

 ## Build for Production